Avilir/ocp4_upi_baremetal/README.md

 ```

 The machine type, if you define it, has to be recognizable as one of the types
-in lab_metadata.yml.
+in **lab_metadata.yml**.
 This allows you to avoid defining the variables needed by the
 playbook for each machine or machine type.
-If you want to override and do it directly,
-set each of the following variables per host:

-* deploy_intf - which interface will be used for deployment and openshift mgmt
-* data_intf - which interface will be used for secondary network
-* public_intf - which interface connects to the outside world
-* disabled_intfs - which interfaces should be disabled on masters/workers

 Then define your cluster parameters by doing: